jpenilla/mods-command/README.md

 - `/mods` and all subcommands are registered under `/clientmods` and `/modscommand:clientmods`.
 - `/dumpmods` is registered as `/dumpclientmods` and `/modscommand:dumpclientmods`.
+- The client variants of commands do not require any permissions.

 ### Configuration